 How much honey will your bees need for winter?
 Good question.
-But before I answer, here’s a question for you: How much heating fuel will my household use this winter?
+But before I answer, here’s a question for you: How much heating fuel will your household use this winter?

 Well, you say, that is complex.
 It depends on where you live, your local climate, and the size and geometry of your house.
 It depends on what type of furnace you have, how warm you like it, and how many people live there.
-It depends on how much insulation you have, whether you have windbreaks, and what color it is.
-It depends on air leaks and ventilation and the materials it is made from.
+In addition, it depends on how much insulation you have, whether you have windbreaks, and what color it is.
+And it depends on air leaks and ventilation and the building materials.
 It depends on whether the seasons are early or late.
 And on and on.

 Your bee colony has different issues, of course, but just as many.
-The climate and weather, the amount of ventilation, the structure of the hive, the number of bees, the kind of bees, the number of warmish days, and the number of abnormally cold ones are some obvious examples.
-The fact is, you can’t predict exactly how much honey a colony will need, so it is better to estimate on the high side.
+The climate and weather, the amount of ventilation, the structure of the hive, the number of bees, the genetics of your bees, the number of warmish days, and the number of especially cold ones are some obvious examples.
+The fact is, you can’t predict exactly how much honey a colony will need, so you should estimate on the high side.

-I checked dozens of sources this morning and found an amazing amount of agreement on general guidelines.
+I checked dozens of sources and found an amazing amount of agreement on general guidelines.
 Colonies in the southern U.S. may thrive on as little as 40 pounds (18 kg), those in the middle states need about 60 pounds (27 kg), and northern bees may require 80 or 90 (36-41 kg).
 Those are average numbers for average years and average hives.
 What’s the average?
-Another good question.
+That’s another vital question.

-In all but the warmest areas, I recommend that a beekeeper leave 80 to 90 pounds (36-41 kg).
-In nearly all cases, this will assure a good supply of natural food for your bees, and it will save you messing around with syrups and sugars and supplements.
-In short, it is good for them and good for you.
+In all but the warmest areas, I recommend a beekeeper leave 80 to 90 pounds (36-41 kg) of honey on a winter hive.
+(Or about 90 to 100 pounds if you are including the weight of the box and the bees.)
+Most times, this will assure an adequate supply of natural food for your bees, and it will save you messing around with syrups and sugars and supplements.
+In short, it’s good for them and good for you.

 This setup should get you through any winter, but in the more temperate states, you could easily replace the second deep with a medium, which would give you (6 x 12) or 72 pounds (33 kg) of honey plus any additional on the pollen frames.